etrusci-org/spartalien.com-discord/text/intro.md

 **W E L C O M E !**

 This server is mainly about music, arts, and creativity.
-It's meant to be a place where we can chill-out and come up with new ideas.
+It's meant to be a place where we can chill-out, share our passions, and come up with new ideas.
-There's also an insider category for fans of my work.
+There's also an insider category with goodies for fans of my work.

+Most uf the server's core crew understand/speak english and german.
+If you speak another language, we'll just use a translator :wink:

 Enjoy your stay!

 Yours truly,